uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 Once the headset is setup, building to it is just as easy as building to any Android device.

-On the headset:
+- Plug in the headset to the computer

-- Plug it into the computer
+n the headset:
 - Put it on and accept the debug connection.

 In Unity: